whaakman/azure-docs.nl-nl/articles/sql-database/sql-database-elastic-convert-to-use-elastic-tools.md

     # for the new or existing database that should be used for storing
     # tenant-database mapping information.

-### <a name="to-retrieve-the-shard-map-manager"></a>Voor het ophalen van de manager shard-kaart
+### <a name="to-retrieve-the-shard-map-manager"></a>Om op te halen van de shard-Toewijzingsbeheer
-Na het maken, kunt u de shard-toewijzing manager met deze cmdlet ophalen.
-Deze stap is nodig voor elke keer dat u wilt gebruiken, het ShardMapManager-object.
+Na het maken, kunt u de shard-Toewijzingsbeheer met deze cmdlet ophalen.
+Deze stap is nodig wanneer u moet het object ShardMapManager gebruiken.

     # Try to get a reference to the Shard Map Manager
     $ShardMapManager = Get-ShardMapManager -UserName '<user_name>'